-The Infrastructure Essentials Toolkit is an important tool for anyone planning on participating in the upcoming NTIA grant programs with an infrastructure-oriented solution:
+The Infrastructure Essentials Toolkit is an important tool for anyone seeking a broadband grant or planning to deploy infrastructure.

 Broadband Infrastructure Program ($300 million)

 In a single national Toolkit, it enables the applicant to quickly identify eligible service areas that would be considered “unserved” or "underserved" based upon a broad range of public and private data sets.

 Interested parties are encouraged to read the Introduction to understand how multiple layers of data are juxtaposed, enabling efficient decision-making.

 Key data sets include:

 2020 “Pre-Census” housing units (a.k.a. homes passed).

 FCC Form 477 data (seen through the lens of the NTIA’s “Qualifying Broadband Service” and “Eligible Service Area” definitions).

 Subsidy Programs: CAF II, RDOF, and USDA (ReConnect and others), seen through the lens of the NTIA’s “enforceable buildout commitment” filter.